-Ranta-Tampella is a new residential neighborhood located north of Tampere center on the shore side of Lake Näsijärvi.
+Ranta-Tampella is a new residential neighbourhood located north of Tampere centre on the shoreside of Lake Näsijärvi.
 Through the area runs a water canal that connects Lake Näsijärvi to the historically significant Tammerkoski channel and rapids.
 The banks of the Tammerkoski channel are one of the oldest industrial areas in Finland.
 Ranta-Tampella’s planning for residential and public uses was abled as the former highway was replaced with a tunnel.
 Ranta-Tampella connects the urban areas of the city with the lake and nature.

-The comprehensive project started as a competiton win in year 2014.
-Since then Maanlumo has designed the general plan and the landscape architectural vision for the whole area.
-After that work has continued by construction planning in several parallel projects.
+The comprehensive project started as a competition win in the year 2014.
+Since then, Maanlumo has designed the general plan and the landscape architectural vision for the whole area.
+After that, work has continued with construction planning on several parallel projects.

-The unique design of bridges and canal are seamless part of the landscape architecture.
-The shapes of the bridges, shorelines and canal banks imitate the movement of the lake Näsijärvi waves; the biggest waves crash to the mouth of the canal shaping the sides more broadly and the movement slows down moving towards center of the canal where the shapes of the canal walls are more subtle.
+The unique design of bridges and canals are a seamless part of the landscape architecture.
+The shapes of the bridges, shorelines and canal banks imitate the movement of the lake Näsijärvi waves; the biggest waves crash to the mouth of the canal shaping the sides more broadly and the movement slows down moving towards centre of the canal where the shapes of the canal walls are more subtle.
 The unique character of the canal is created by concrete walls with reliefs inspired by movement of water.
 Sculpturally designed concrete platforms bend over the water.
-Visual appearance of the canal changes by the time of the day and seasons.
-The molds used for the canal concrete elements are recycled as a climbing wall.
+The visual appearance of the canal changes by the time of the day and seasons.
+The moulds used for the canal concrete elements are recycled as a climbing wall.

-Kiiskisaarenpuisto Park consist of three different parts: The longitudial waterfront park and the two small parks between the residential buildings.
+Kiiskisaarenpuisto Park consists of three different parts: The longitudinal waterfront park and the two small parks between the residential buildings.
 The shoreline park has two parallel routes.
-The one is the fast bicycle and pedestrian connection.
-The other one is for peaceful walking including several resting places like wooden decks where one can enjoy the views towards Näsijärvi.
+One is the fast bicycle and pedestrian connection.
+The other one is for peaceful walking, including several resting places like wooden decks where one can enjoy the views of Näsijärvi.

-The topography of the pocket parks is sloping towards the lake and the set up offers panorama towards the shoreline park.
+The topography of the pocket parks is sloping toward the lake and the set-up offers a panorama toward the shoreline park.
 The pocket parks are located partly on the roofs of the parking garages.
 The design is fading out the structures of the underground parking and the height differences is utilized in a playground and in an outdoor auditorium.
 The park spaces are inspired by the waves and winds of Lake Näsijärvi.
-Moving from the lake towards the residential buildings the vegetation and materials change from natural to more gardenlike.
+Moving from the lake towards the residential buildings, the vegetation and materials change from natural to more gardenlike.

-The Gustaf Asp Square opens towards the lake being also the end of the long straight canal axis.
-The Ranta-Tampella bridge and the square are forming a solid sculpture where the square opens like a wing to the water.
-The large granite stairs descend to canal creating sitting areas and a visual connection between the square, bridge, canal and lake.
-The stairs also let the visitors get closer to water level.
+The Gustaf Asp Square opens towards the lake, being also the end of the long straight canal axis.
+The Ranta-Tampella bridge and the square form a solid sculpture where the square opens like a wing to the water.
+The large granite stairs descend to the canal creating sitting areas and a visual connection between the square, bridge, canal and lake.
+The stairs also let the visitors get closer to the water level.
 The vegetation emphasizes the dynamic spatial concept.